padrinobook/padrinobook/01-introduction.md

 ## Conclusion

 We have covered a lot of stuff in this chapter: installing the Padrino gem, finding the right tools to manage different Ruby versions, and creating our first Padrino app.
 Now it is time to jump into a real project!

+%%/* vim: set ts=2 sw=2 textwidth=120: */